Islam and magic: Quran

 Sixty-six Quranic verses reportedly relate to the subject of magic.
 Surah 2:102 and many other verses describe magic in a negative light.
 Its practices are secrets that the humans "ought not to have known"; devils/fallen angels teach it; its practitioners will end up in hell; other verses condemn it as a pagan practice.
 But the Quran does not forbid magic or prescribe punishment for its practice.
-In Verse Q.10:2 Muhammad is falsely accused of being a magician by his opponents ('Yet the disbelievers said, "Indeed, this ˹man˺ is clearly a magician!"').Not all verses make negative references to supernatural powers or those that use them.
+In Verse Q.10:2 Muhammad is falsely accused of being a magician by his opponents ('Yet the disbelievers said, "Indeed, this ˹man˺ is clearly a magician!"').
+Not all verses make negative references to supernatural powers or those that use them.
 Surah al-Isra suggests that the Quran itself bestows barakah (magical blessings) upon hearers and heals them.
 In An-Naml (Surah 27), Solomon is described as having the power to speak with animals and jinn, and command birds and devils.

 Aside from what the text of the Quran says about magic, it is thought to have supernatural properties and is used as a source of supernatural protection and healing.

 Surah Al-Falaq (Surah 113) is used as a prayer to God to ward off black magic, and according to hadith-literature, was revealed to Muhammad to protect him against Jann, the ancestor of the jinn.
 Surahs Al-Fatiha (Surah 1) and An-Nas (Surah 114) are also thought to have the ability to generate barakah.
 There are also individual verses claimed to have power (such as the healing verses 9:15, 19:57, 16:69, 26:80, 41:44).

-The muṣḥaf, or actually physical reproduction of the Quran is (thought to have) supernatural properties.
-Miniature reproductions of the Quran with print too small to read, are used to convey good luck, sometimes dangling from rear view mirrors of motor vehicles or worn as amulets; the ink from their pages sometimes dissolved with water and drunk as a cure for illness.